Ride the Pink Horse: Plot

-After the lunch, Gagin returns to the bus depot where he retrieves the check and follows the fiesta crowd to the Tip Top Cafe.
+After lunch, Gagin returns to the bus depot where he retrieves the check and follows the fiesta crowd to the Tip Top Cafe.
 He meets with Hugo, who tells Gagin the bank messenger with the money will be late.
 Marjorie invites Gagin to dance with her.
 To avoid being seen by Hugo, they go outside to a dark alley. where she tells Gagin there is no messenger.
 Two toughs jump Gagin, one of them stabbing Gagin in the shoulder with a knife.
 Retz finds the two toughs in the alley, one dead and one with a broken arm, and confronts Hugo at the dining table.
 Pila finds Gagin in the bushes, pulls the knife out of his back, and together they make their way back to Pancho and the merry-go-round.

 Two more toughs come to the tiovivo.
 With Gagin hidden in one of the seats and children riding the carousel, the toughs severely beat Pancho, who does not betray Gagin.
 Gagin, suffering from his wound, agrees to go with Pila back by bus to her village of San Melo.
 He gives the check to Pila.
 They are found by Locke and Marjorie Lundeen.
 When Locke approaches the now passed out Gagin, Pila hits him with a bottle and they make their escape, leaving Marjorie to find Locke lying on the floor of the cantina.

-Gagin returns to the La Fonda Hotel, where Pila finds him outside Hugo'sroom.
+Gagin returns to the La Fonda Hotel, where Pila finds him outside Hugo's room.
 One of Hugo's toughs brings them into the room, where Frank Hugo, Marjorie Lundeen, and Jonathan.
 Hugo begins to question the now incoherent Gagin, who does not remember where the check is.
 He is beaten by one of the toughs, who also beat Pila.
 Retz arrives, disarms the toughs, breaks Hugo's hearing aid, and ultimately gets the check from Gagin.

 At breakfast the next day with Retz, Gagin refuses to eat.
 Retz tells Gagin he should say goodbye to Pila and Pancho, and together they return to the merry go round.
 Gagin bids adios to Pancho, and then, uncomfortably, to Pila, to whom he returns the charm.
 As Retz and Gagin leave, Pila is surrounded by them.
 She recounts the story of her adventure and delights in being the center of attention among her group.